 The Timex Cycle Trainer 2.0 comes with a heart rate monitor band, and has a sturdy bike attachment that is easy to put together.

 This model will find the best use in a cyclist that is looking to get a high-end package at a mid-range price.
 Not everyone can afford to drop a ton of money on a GPS unit, and no one would blame you for looking for a more reasonable price tag!

 Overall, there are many good features about this bike computer GPS that we love which include the display, which we can customize ourselves very easily, and it can be used as a heart rate monitor.
 Plus, you can upload your workouts!

 - 18 hour battery, rechargeable

 - Gives you information on speed, maps and distance

 - Can give errors

 Related: You must have some good biking shorts to wear as you ride.
-The Padded Bike Underwear Shorts are light, breathe well and cost around $10.
+The Padded Bike Underwear Shorts are light, breathe well.

 Weight: 3.2 oz

 Special features: 2.3 inch high resolution touchscreen display, Vo2, download free custom apps and data fields, 15-hour battery life, group track